djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 4. Gaussian displacement is often used;
 5. only the offspring may be observed.

-The parents can be latent.
+The parent points may be latent.

 ![CSR, clustered, and inhibited patterns](../../assets/spatial_statistics/point_processes/07_process_types.png)

 ### Scientific interpretation

-A Thomas process is plausible when observed events arise around unobserved or observed cluster centers.
+A Thomas process is plausible when observed events arise around underlying cluster centers.

 Examples might include: